 Eventually they blow up like a volcano asking for the creative team to be replaced by someone who knows what they’re doing.
 There are threats to re-pitch the whole business.

 Often rebel creatives are brought in at this point, because at least they’ll get something done.

 (d) Luvvy creatives and wannabe creative clients

-End result, a overblown mess of an advert that might win a creative award (since they are voted on by other creatives mostly) but which drives little to no sales.
+End result, an overblown mess of an advert.
+It might win a creative award (as they’re voted on by other creatives mostly), but it drives few sales because they forgot to add a clear call to action.
 Nobody except the luvvie creative speaks of the campaign ever again.